 Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will not be required to undergo baseline and on-treatment bronchoscopy/BAL procedures.
-Subjects with confirmed medical history (IC #1a, #9a, EC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened with sponsor approval before the target enrollment of BAL evaluable subjects is reached.
+Subjects with confirmed medical history (IC #1a, #9a, #9b, ExC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened and randomized with sponsor approval before the target enrollment of BAL evaluable subjects is reached.